pretix/pretix/doc/api/resources/events.rst

         "location": null,
         "has_subevents": false,
         "meta_data": {},
-        "plugins": {
+        "plugins": [
-          "pretix.plugins.banktransfer": false,
-          "pretix.plugins.stripe": false,
-          "pretix.plugins.paypal": false,
-          "pretix.plugins.ticketoutputpdf": false,
-          "pretix.plugins.sendmail": false,
-          "pretix.plugins.statistics": false,
-          "pretix.plugins.reports": false,
-          "pretix.plugins.pretixdroid": false
-        }
+          "pretix.plugins.stripe",
+          "pretix.plugins.paypal"
+        ]
       }

    :param organizer: The ``slug`` field of the organizer of the event to create.
    :statuscode 201: no error
        :statuscode 400: The event could not be created due to invalid submitted data.
        :statuscode 401: Authentication failure
        :statuscode 403: The requested organizer does not exist **or** you have no permission to create this resource.

 .. http:patch:: /api/v1/organizers/(organizer)/events/(event)/